ServiceStack/Bundler/README.md

   - **nobundle** - Compiles and minifies all files listed, however it does not bundle them into a single file.
 This allows you to compile and minify your standalone files without concatenating them into a bundle.
   - **skipmin** - Skips the minimization step for every file
   - **skipremin** - Skips the minification step for files that already contain a '.min.' or '.pack.' in their filename.
 This lowers the chance of multiple minification iterations introducing problems.
-  - **folder** - Used a trigger to transform all files in the folder with this bundle file.
+  - **folder** - Used as a trigger to transform all files in the folder with this bundle file.
 If the `recursive` value is used, a seek will search recursively from this root transforming all files in all folders searched.
 When the `folder` option is used, the `nobundle` option is automatically set.
 When the `folder` option is used, listing files in the bundle file does nothing.
+  - **outputbundleonly** - Does not create individual .min files for each file in the bundle.
+The bundled file is the only output.
+  - **bundleminonly** - Does not create a non-minimized version of the bundle file.
+Only creates the .min version of the bundle.

 Tip: If you just want bundler to transform all the files in your content folder, add a bundle file in the root of the content folder and set its contents to the following: